-The Food Act 1984 is the key legislation that controls the sale of food in Victoria.
+The Act is the key legislation that regulates the sale of food in Victoria.

-- setting out offences for breaches of the food laws and the applicable penalties and defences
+- set out offences for breaches of the food laws and the applicable penalties and defences

-- providing the means through which the Australia New Zealand Food Standards Code is applied as the law in Victoria
+- provide the means through which the Australia New Zealand Food Standards Code is applied as the law in Victoria

-- establishing a food premises classification system and enforcement powers, including emergency powers where there are immediate threats to public health
+- establish a food premises classification system and enforcement powers, including emergency powers to deal with immediate threats to public health

-- providing the means through which municipal councils register food businesses as defined by the Act.
+- provide the means through which local councils register food businesses as defined by the Act.